 Preparing the Turkey Breast for the Pellet Smoker

 The first thing to do is to make sure that the turkey breast has been fully defrosted.
-Once it has been, remove it from the plastic wrapper.
-Sometimes, turkey breast will also have some netting tied around it, so make sure to remove that as well.
+Once it has been done, remove it from the plastic wrapper.
+Sometimes, the turkey breast will also have some netting tied around it, so make sure to remove that as well.
 A gravy packet may come with the turkey or some seasoning too.
 So, decide if you wish to use those later or use the rub or marinade as well.

 Next, the turkey has to be flavored with seasoning and a way to keep it moist.
 Brine is not necessary when smoking just the turkey breast.
 You can if you choose but what you need is either a marinade or an injection and then a dry rub for seasoning.
 We like to use the flavor injector because it seems to be a better result than a marinade and also keeps the turkey breast moist during the smoking process.